 Do keep the thoracic beneath the heart.

-Do Visit a hospital as fast as possible – Anti-venom serum is the only sure cure for envenomation, also because some people are allergic to horse serum it should just be given in a fully equipped medical centre.
+Do get to a hospital as fast as possible – Anti-venom serum is the only sure cure for envenomation, also because some people are allergic to the serum it should just be given at a fully equipped medical facility.

-In the Event of a Coral bite, then do pull off the snake Immediately – Corals’ fangs are comparatively modest, and they have to work at getting venom into the wound.
+In the event of a coral snake bite, then pull off the snake immediately – Corals’ fangs are comparatively modest, and they have to work at getting venom into the wound.
 Therefore, the quicker the snake is eliminated the less venom is injected.

-Do attempt to spot the Offending snake – Positive identification in the form of a dead snake is helpful, if suitable, but no moment or security should be wasted because the signs will give medical personnel an accurate diagnosis.
+Do attempt to spot the offending snake – Positive identification in the form of a snake is helpful, no time or security should be wasted because the signs will give medical personnel an accurate diagnosis.

 Do get a tetanus shot.